dssolutions-mx/financial-dashboard/IMPLEMENTATION_COMPLETE.md

 ### **For Traditional Users**
 - ✅ **Preserves Familiar Workflow**: Can continue using traditional dashboard
-- ✅ **Automatic Issue Detection**: Orange alerts appear when problems are found
+- ✅ **Family-Based Validation**: validate-families API provides comprehensive error detection
 - ✅ **Optional Enhancement**: Can switch to advanced features when needed

 ### **For Advanced Users**